samastur/GReader-hoover/README.rst

 need to create a special password on your Google account page (found in security part of your account where you manage access from applications and web sites).
 You can delete it once you are done with backup.

+And remember, this script **does not backup** data which can be exported from Google Reader itself!
+Do not rely just on this script to get everything you care about.

 TODO